Paperspace/deploy-action/README.md

 ```

-### Config paths
+### Configuration paths

-You can supply an optional relative path for your paperspace config like so:
+You may supply an optional relative path to a Paperspace config as follows:

 ```yaml
 - uses: paperspace/deploy-action@main